Sugar Free & Keto Classic Crème Caramel. 2.5g net carbs and 131 calories. Without sacrificing flavour or texture.

 Bingo!
 Beautiful deep colour, sugar-like flavour, silky smooth, and ZERO after-taste or odd mouth sensation.
 This one was pretty special.
 So special, in fact, that I made another identical batch.
 Left it to solidify.
 Re-heated it.
 And it was good to go again.
 Wow.
 That had never happened with other keto-friendly sweeteners.

-If you’re feeling a bit lazy, or you want to save time, or you can’t get allulose and you don’y fancy the erythritol compromise, I have the perfect ‘cheat’ for you.
+If you’re feeling a bit lazy, or you want to save time, or you can’t get allulose and you don’t fancy the erythritol compromise, I have a great hack for you.
 Check out the recipe and you’ll find out what it is.

-For the crème of my Sugar Free & Keto Classic Crème Caramel, you need 2-3 eggs, milk, sweetener and vanilla extract.
+For the crème of my Sugar Free & Keto Classic Crème Caramel, you need 2 large eggs, milk, sweetener and vanilla extract.
 That’s pretty much it.
 I used Arla Lactose-Free Whole Milk (available in all UK supermarkets) as I didn’t want nut flavours to spoil the authenticity of my Sugar Free & Keto Classic Crème Caramel.
-Because it has no lactose, this milk is very low carb, so I think it’s fine for keto/low-carb.
+Because it has no lactose, this milk is very low carb, so it’s absolutely fine as a keto and low-carb option.
 But if you wish to reduce carbohydrates further, you can use a nut milk, coconut milk (the drinking type from a carton – not the canned variety).
 Or, you can use double cream + water, although this will add a truck load of calories to what is otherwise a fairly low calorie treat.

-- simmer allulose and water over medium heat (induction 8) for about 6 minutes or until it turns from clear to a light amber colour; then stir in butter and cream and simmer for another minute until silky and thickened; pour into the pudding moulds.
+- simmer allulose and water over medium heat (induction 8) for about 6 minutes or until then liquid turns from clear to a light amber colour; then stir in butter and cream and simmer for another minute until silky and thickened; pour into the pudding moulds.

 - pre-heat oven to 150°C static.